Skip to main content

 The Great Disruptor Stress and Cortisol

-No discussion of is complete without addressing cortisol.
+No discussion of cognitive function is complete without addressing cortisol.
 Produced in response to stress, cortisol is essential for survival in short bursts.
 Chronic elevation of this hormone, however, is profoundly detrimental to the brain.
 The hippocampus, the brain’s memory consolidation center, is particularly vulnerable to the effects of sustained high cortisol.

 This state can inhibit the creation of new neurons, cause existing neural connections to retract, and, over time, lead to measurable atrophy of this vital brain region.
 Managing stress is a clinical necessity for protecting long-term cognitive health, as chronic stress directly undermines the supportive actions of your other essential hormones.